Uterine Tachysystole During Pregnancy – Risks and Treatment

 • If a woman has previously suffered from tachysystole or has been experiencing excessively frequent contractions, her medical records should be examined so that the best course of action can be determined.

-• If the mother begins to show signs of tachysystole, the administration of labour-inducing drugs should be stopped immediately.
+• If the mother begins to show signs of tachysystole, the administration of labor-inducing drugs should be stopped immediately.
 The medical practitioner should not wait till the baby also begins to exhibit symptoms.

 • The woman should change her position with support and lie in a lateral position.
 Provide the mother with sufficient oxygen and increase her dosage of IV fluids if necessary.